Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Publish.md

 There are no specific provisions for the unit testing of the Service Bus Publishing as it requires a dependent messaging subsystem, being Azure Service Bus.

 However, to minimize any impact to the other existing unit tests the `EventOutboxHostedService` should be disabled.
-To disable, add a new `appsettings.unittest.json` file to `MyEf.Hr.Api` project with the following contents.
+To disable, add a new `appsettings.unittest.json` file to `MyEf.Hr.Test` project with the following contents.
 Go to the file properties and set _Copy to Output Directory_ to _Copy if newer_.

 ``` json
 {